Overview

 Throughout your studies, you’ll explore what it really means to help people live full, meaningful lives.
 And how occupational therapy makes that possible across health, social care and community settings, while developing the professional integrity and compassion the role demands.

 This course is aligned to the NHS values, shaped by interprofessional learning and grounded in person-centred, evidence-informed practice.
 It's accredited by the Royal College of Occupational Therapists and the World Federation of Occupational Therapists, and meets international regulatory standards.
-By the time you graduate, you won’t just be ready to register and practise - you’ll be ready to lead, question and improve services in a changing world.
+This means, by the time you graduate, you won’t just be ready to register and practise - you’ll be ready to lead, question and improve services in a changing world.

 You can explore our campus and facilities for yourself by taking our virtual tour.